What is GST?

 Benefits of Using a GST Calculator

-- Business Use: Invoice generation and financial planning
+- Business Use: Invoice generation, financial planning, and budget projections

 Tips for GST Compliance

-- Always check the applicable GST rate for your product/service
+- Always verify the applicable GST rate for your specific product/service using HSN or SAC codes

-- Maintain GST invoices for input tax credit eligibility
+- Maintain original GST invoices for input tax credit eligibility and audit requirements

-- File GST returns on time (monthly or quarterly depending on turnover)
+- File GST returns on time based on your turnover (monthly GSTR-1 or quarterly returns)

-- Use reliable GST calculators for accuracy in financial planning
+- Use reliable GST calculators from trusted sources for accuracy in financial planning

-- Keep records of CGST, SGST, and IGST separately for audits
+- Keep separate records of CGST, SGST, and IGST for different transaction types

 Conclusion